-Proposals for an 88 MW power plant at Hrafnabjörg in the river Skjálfandafljót would entail the creation of a 25 km-long reservoir that would completely submerge large tracts of highland vegetation.
+Proposals for a power plant at Hrafnabjörg in the river Skjálfandafljót would entail the creation of a 27 km˛-large reservoir that would completely submerge large tracts of highland vegetation.
 Furthermore, Aldeyjarfoss waterfall would dry up and disappear.
+Proposal A entails 89 MW, B 50 MW and C 37 MW.

 The river Skjálfandi flows out of Vonarskarđ canyon north to the gulf of Skjálfandaflói.
 Spectacular natural phenomena lie within the drainage basin of the river Skjálfandi, including the waterfalls Gođafoss, Ingvararfoss, Hrafnabjargafoss and Aldeyjarfoss.
 Other treasures include Laufrönd and Neđribotnar, Ţingey, Skuldaţingsey, wetlands at Sandur and Sílalćkur in Ađaldalur valley, the Gćsavötn lakes at Gćsahnjúkur, the Tungnafellsjökull glacier and the aforementioned Vonarskarđ canyon.